 DrPH in Global Health Leadership

-We are delighted to announce that the Indiana Commission on Higher Education has approved the new DrPH degree in Global Health Leadership at the IU Richard M. Fairbanks School of Public Health.
-We will soon begin accepting applications, and the program will launch in the Fall of 2017.
+We are delighted to be accepting applications for the new DrPH degree in Global Health Leadership at the IU Richard M. Fairbanks School of Public Health.

 This exciting new doctoral degree will prepare students to be knowledgeable and innovative leaders capable of effectively addressing the challenging and complex public health issues facing the world today.
 Based in the school’s Health Policy and Management department, the degree is a three-year, cohort-based distance program.
 Classes are delivered in real time via internet video.
 Students meet face-to-face three times each year in years one and two.
 Most in-person sessions take place in Indianapolis, Indiana, although some may take place elsewhere in the U.S. or around the world.
 Students complete their dissertations in year three.